 Bristol Bay Oysters

-Sweet and savory brine with soft meats and an earthy finish
+Flavor Profile: Sweet, savory brine, soft meats and earthy finish

 - Salinity: 3.0% < 3.5% full oceanic salinity